Kintyre/ksconf/docs/source/install_advanced.rst

 Advanced Installation Guide
 ===========================

-The content in this document was split out from the `Install Guide <install.html>`__ because it became unruly and the number of possible Python installation combinations and gotchas became very intense.
+The content in this document was split out from the :doc:`install` because it became unruly and the number of possible Python installation combinations and gotchas became very intense.
 However, that means that there's lots of truly helpful stuff in here, but becoming a python packaging expert isn't my goal, so the Splunk app install approach was introduced to alleviate much